EvansMutwiri/Github-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.

+## User Storys

+- Users can enter Github user info info a form and submit it.

+- Users can see names and descriptions of person's public repositories.

+- Users can make up to 5000 requests per hour due to Github-API integration.

+# TECHNOLOGIES USED

+1. Angular CLI

+2. Type Script

+3. Javascript

+4. Bootstrap

+5. CSS

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.